Skip to main content

 Historical Evidence

-Evidence for the Hooded Monk is based on a few eyewitness accounts from guests or staff over the years.
+Evidence for the Hooded Monk is based on a few eyewitness accounts from guests and staff over the years.
 The proximity of the hotel to historical monastic sites (Eastchurch Priory ruins, Shurland Hall's own monk legend) provides a plausible context for such a sighting.
 The description of a figure in a dark, hooded robe is consistent with traditional depictions of monks.

 Where to Encounter This Spirit